 See Figure 3-4.
-Turn the key on the Engine Start switch to the left and hold key in GLOW PLUG position for 10-15 seconds or until the glow plug indicator turns red.
+Turn the key on the Engine Start switch to the left GLOW PLUG position and hold the key in place for 10 to 15 seconds or until the glow plug indicator turns red.
 (Kubota units do not have a glow plug indicator.)